kyle074613/online-offline-budget-tracker/README.md

 # online-offline-budget-tracker

-This website allows the user to keep track of their budget by inptting a series of transactions.
-The transactions are then graphed to show a visual representation of the users' total balance.
+This website allows the user to keep track of their budget by inputting a series of transactions.
+The transactions are then graphed to show a visual representation of the user's total balance.
 This site has offline functionality, so the user can enter data while there is no internet connection.
-The database will then be updated once interne connection is restored, giving the site full offline/online functionality.
+The database will then be updated once internet connection is restored, giving the site full offline/online functionality.

 ## Usage

-All that you need to do is go to https://workout-tracker-bootcamp-app.herokuapp.com/ and play around, no additional actions are required!
+All that you need to do is go to https://morning-chamber-52364.herokuapp.com/ and play around, no additional actions are required!

 ## Built With